Skip to main content

 Resistance Training Specifications

-Dynamic resistance training is a cornerstone of protocols for postmenopausal women.
+Dynamic resistance training is a cornerstone of bone health protocols for postmenopausal women.
 A systematic review and meta-analysis of multiple studies confirmed that this type of exercise yields significant, albeit moderate, improvements in bone mineral density (BMD) at the lumbar spine, femoral neck, and total hip.
 For optimal results, the intensity must be sufficient to challenge the musculoskeletal system.

 • Intensity ∞ Moderate-to-high intensity protocols consistently show the best results.
 This often corresponds to lifting weights that allow for 8-12 repetitions before fatigue.
 The principle of progressive overload is paramount; as you get stronger, the resistance must increase to continue stimulating bone adaptation.